-- Block rewards: Native tokens of applications run by validators (e.g. Atoms on the Cosmos Hub) are inflated to produce block provisions.
-These provisions exist to incentivize Atom holders to bond their stake, as non-bonded Atom will be diluted over time.
+- Block rewards: Native tokens of applications (e.g. ATOM on the Cosmos Hub) run by validators are inflated to produce block provisions.
+These provisions exist to incentivize ATOM holders to bond their stake.
+Non-bonded ATOM are diluted over time.

-- Transaction fees: The Cosmos Hub maintains a whitelist of token that are accepted as fee payment.
+- Transaction fees: The Cosmos Hub maintains an allow list of tokens that are accepted as fee payment.
 The initial fee token is the

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 A commission on delegators' revenue is applied by the validator before it is distributed.

 Validators earn proportionally more revenue than their delegators because of the commission they take on the staking rewards from their delegators.

 Validators also play a major role in governance.
 If a delegator does not vote, they inherit the vote from their validator.
-This gives validators a major responsibility in the ecosystem.
+This voting inheritance gives validators a major responsibility in the ecosystem.

 # How are block rewards distributed?

 Block rewards are distributed proportionally to all validators relative to their voting power.
-This means that even though each validator gains atoms with each reward, all validators will maintain equal weight over time.
+This means that even though each validator gains ATOM with each reward, all validators maintain equal weight over time.

-Let us take an example where we have 10 validators with equal voting power and a commission rate of 1%.
-Let us also assume that the reward for a block is 1000 Atoms and that each validator has 20% of self-bonded Atoms.
+For example, 10 validators have equal voting power and a commission rate of 1%.
+For this example, the reward for a block is 1000 ATOM and each validator has 20% of self-bonded ATOM.
 These tokens do not go directly to the proposer.
-Instead, they are evenly spread among validators.
-So now each validator's pool has 100 Atoms.
-These 100 Atoms will be distributed according to each participant's stake:
+Instead, the tokens are evenly spread among validators.
+So now each validator's pool has 100 ATOM.
+These 100 ATOM are distributed according to each participant's stake: